mpcarl-ibm/crs-docs/_api/reference.md

 #### GET Bucket (list objects)

 When a `GET` request is given to a specific container, a list of the contents are returned.
+This listing is limited to the first 1,000 objects.

 **Sample Request**